FRANK RICHARD CARNELL 1882–1942

 Age 8 living on Bailey Lane, Radcliffe on Trent, with father Marriott, 48, an agricultural labourer, mother Sarah, brothers Thomas, 26, John, 13, Henry, 6 and sisters Mary, 24, and Eve, 11.

-Age 18 living on Bailey Lane with widowed mother Sarah, 63, sister Mary, a lace worker,34, and brothers John, a railway labourer, 23, and Henry, a farmer’s day labourer,16.
-Frank was working as a milkman.
+Age 18 a milkman living on Bailey Lane with widowed mother Sarah, 63, sister Mary, a lace worker,34, and brothers John, a railway labourer, 23, and Henry, a farmer’s day labourer,16.

-Age 28 living on Bailey Lane with mother Sarah, sister Mary, 44 and brother Henry, 26, farm labourer.
-He was a milk seller.
+Age 28 a milk seller living on Bailey Lane with mother Sarah, sister Mary, 44 and brother Henry, 26, farm labourer.
 The house had three rooms.

 Service number: 157248